adjust/react_native_sdk/README.md

 - react-native-cli: 1.2.0
 - react-native: 0.37.0

-## <a id="example-apps"></a>Example apps
+## <a id="example-app"></a>Example app

 There is an example app inside the [`example` directory][example]

 ## <a id="basic-integration"></a>Basic integration

 We will describe the steps to integrate the adjust SDK into your React Native project.
 You can use any text editor or IDE for React Native development.
-There are no assumptions made regarding text editors.
+There are no assumptions made regarding development environment.

 ### <a id="sdk-get"></a>Get the SDK